Click here to download a Homeowner's Application.

-Recently, Revitalize Milwaukee had the privilege of meeting two very special homeowners, with a very extraordinary life story.
-Joe and Willie Mae have been married for 72 years, they are both currently 96 years of age.
+Recently, Revitalize Milwaukee had the privilege of meeting two very special homeowners with a very extraordinary life story.
+Joe and Willie Mae have been married for 72 years and are both currently 96 years of age.
 Joe grew up in Arkansas and Willie Mae grew up in Tennessee.
-Willie Mae met Joe while visiting friends in Arkansas, they were both 15 years of age as they walked and talked together at a county fair; according to Willie Mae, it was love at first sight.
+Willie Mae met Joe while visiting friends in Arkansas, when they were both 15 years of age, as they walked and talked together at a county fair.
+According to Willie Mae, it was love at first sight.
 They dated briefly before marrying in 1937.

-A few years into their marriage, the USA began its involvement in World War II.
-Joe was drafted, and deployed oversees.
-During this time, Joe’s family moved to Milwaukee, WI, and Willie Mae soon followed.
+A few years into their marriage, the US began its involvement in World War II.
+Joe was drafted and deployed oversees.
+During this time, Joe’s family moved to Milwaukee and Willie Mae soon followed.
 Joe was honorably discharged from the Army in 1946 and he returned to Willie Mae in Milwaukee, where they have lived ever since.

 Joe was employed by Patrick Cudahy for 29 years before retiring in 1987.
 Willie Mae also worked outside the home, cleaning laundry at the Wisconsin Hotel.
-Joe and Willie Mae purchased their first home in 1954, and still residing there today.
-According to Willie Mae, the neighborhood isn’t like it used to be, reminiscing that a lot had changed in their 57 year residency.
-She added that many of the young people in the neighborhood affectionately call her grandma, and she tries to be very active in her community.
+Joe and Willie Mae purchased their first home in 1954 and still reside there today.
+According to Willie Mae reminisces about the past 57 years, explaining that the neighborhood isn’t like it used to be.
+She added that many of the young people in the neighborhood affectionately call her grandma and she tries to be very active in her community.

-As they became older, both Joe and Willie Mae experienced difficulty walking.
+As they became older, both Joe and Willie Mae experienced increasing difficulty walking.
 Willie Mae had purchased a mobility walker, but struggled with entering and exiting their home.
-While they had done their best to keep up with home repairs, age, and a limited budget, had presented a daily struggle.
-Revitalize Milwaukee met with the homeowners, and, along side an occupational therapist, Revitalize Milwaukee assessed Joe and Willie Mae’s accessibility and safety needs.
+While they had done their best to maintain their home, age, along with a limited budget, had presented a daily struggle to do so.
+Revitalize Milwaukee met with the couple and, alongside an occupational therapist, assessed Joe and Willie Mae’s accessibility and safety needs.

 Joe and Willie Mae are able to remain in their home with the assistance of a caretaker.
 Joe and Willie Mae have lived in their home for 57 years and are determined mainstays in a struggling neighborhood.
 Keeping these long-term committed residents in their homes is crucial to the strength and health of the neighborhood and surrounding community.